 A Rough Diamond14 February 2011 - by

-The highlight of our discoveries: the Cave of The Three Chimneys (Cave Bellony).
+The highlight of our discoveries in 2009: the Cave of The Three Chimneys (Cave Bellony).

 Haiti, in all respects, is like a rough diamond that needs to be chiseled to reveal its beauty.
 It’s not your typical tourist destination, and therein lies its uniqueness.